Notice

 What is the S.M.I.L.E.
 Method?

-S.M.I.L.E. - Solution-based: Our Foundation will fund projects and programs that address and solve oral health care challenges facing four critical uninsured/underinsured populations: children, developmentally disabled persons, veterans, and seniors.
-NEW in 2023!
-Our Foundation also seeks to serve dental assisting students via SMILE Grants.
+S.M.I.L.E. - Solution-based: Our Foundation will fund projects and programs that address and solve oral health care challenges facing five critical uninsured/underinsured populations: children, developmentally disabled persons, veterans, seniors, and perinatal moms.

 S.M.I.L.E. - Measurement and Impact: Grant Applicants must clearly identify goals and outcomes to show how the program assesses success in the short term and long term.